eliezio/log4j-test/README.md

 ### Step 3: Running <u>with</u> `log4j-to-slf4j`

-If you omit the `-Plog4shell` the `log4j-to-slf4j` module will be included in the RT classpath, and you'll see how it can effectively neutralize the unsafe `log4j-core` module:
+If you omit the `-Plog4shell` switch, the `log4j-to-slf4j` module will be included in the RT classpath, and you'll see how it can effectively neutralize the unsafe `log4j-core` module: